-Read out the text or play the Audio recording for the text and ask the children to follow in their Reader.
-After every few pages, ask questions to check the children's understanding, and to find specific information in the text, for example:
+Read out the text or play the recording of the text (Audio track 1).
+Ask the children to follow in their Reader.
+Every few pages, ask questions to encourage children to find specific information in the text, for example:

 Pages 10-11: Do kangaroos live in hot or cold deserts?